keithallatt/HierarchicalMultiLabelClassification/README.md

 ### Model Diagram and Forward Pass

-The computation graph of our model can be seen below:
+The computation graph of our model is shown below:

 <img src="readme_assets/computation_graph.png" alt="computation_graph"/>